-Your passport must have 6 months validity from the date of sail (12 NOV 2019).
+Your passport must have 6 months validity from the date of sail (13 OCT 2020).
 Please check with your travel agent to see if you require a visa.
-Australian passport holders do not require visas for travel to New Caledonia.
+Generally, Australian Passport holders do not normally require visas to enter New Caledonia.

 SET SAIL PASS